-The Company's technological expertise continues to be an important factor in its recent growth.
+The Company's technological expertise continues to be an important factor to support future growth in revenues and earnings.
 Until a few years ago, virtually all research and development activities had taken place in connection with customer-sponsored development-oriented products conducted under fixed price contracts and subcontracts in support of U.S. Government programs.
 The Company was successful in applying its resources to develop prototypes and preproduction hardware for use in navigation, communication, guidance and electronic countermeasure programs and space application.
 The output of these customer-sponsored projects, in all cases, was of a proprietary nature.

-In the last three years, the Company has focused its internal research and development efforts on improving the core physics and electronic packages in its time and frequency products; conducting research to develop new time and frequency technologies; improving product manufacturability by seeking to reduce its production costs through product redesign and other measures to take advantage of lower cost components.
+In the last four years, the Company has focused its internal research and development efforts on improving the core physics and electronic packages in its time and frequency products; conducting research to develop new time and frequency technologies; improving product manufacturability by seeking to reduce its production costs through product redesign and other measures to take advantage of lower cost components.

 The Company continues to focus a significant portion of its own resources and efforts on developing hardware for satellite and terrestrial commercial communications systems, including wireless, wireline and fiber optic systems.
-By so doing, the Company anticipates it will achieve future growth and increased profits.
-During fiscal 2001, 2000 and 1999, the Company expended \$4.8 million, \$5.4 million and \$5.8 million of its own funds, respectively, on such research and development activity.
+During fiscal 2002, 2001 and 2000, the Company expended \$6.6 million, \$4.8 million, and \$5.4 million of its own funds, respectively, on such research and development activity.
 (See also Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.)
-For fiscal year 2002, the Company is targeting to spend approximately 10% of revenues on research and development but will spend more if market conditions and opportunities warrant.
-Such funds will be used to introduce Gillam-FEI's wireline synchronization products to the US market, to further develop third generation (3G) cellular telephony products, complete development of high-precision crystal oscillators for the telecommunications marketplace and other products for emerging wireless, optical and wireline communications technologies.
+For fiscal year 2003, the Company is targeting to spend from \$5.5 million to \$6.5 million on research and development but will spend more or less as market conditions and opportunities warrant.
+Such funds will be used to introduce Gillam-FEI's wireline synchronization products to the US market, to further develop third generation (36) cellular telephony products and to develop other products for emerging wireless, optical and wireline communications technologies.